 Robert A. Kann Memorial Lecture

-The Kann Memorial Lecture is our most prestigious public lecture, delivered by a renowned scholar with an international reputation.
-Established in 1984, it is designed for the University community and the larger Twin Cities public.
-Admission is free of charge.
-We publish an expanded version in the Austrian History Yearbook.
+Established in 1984, the Kann Memorial Lecture is our most prestigious public lecture, and is delivered by a renowned scholar with an international reputation.
+Kann Lectures are open to the University community and the general public.
+Admission and/or registration are free of charge.
+We publish an expanded version of each Kann Lecture in the Austrian History Yearbook.

 Robert A. Kann, 1906–1981

 Robert A. Kann was born in Vienna and studied law at the University of Vienna, where he earned a Dr. Juris in 1930.
 In 1938, he interrupted a promising law career, and, in the face of the National Socialist threat, fled with his wife Marie.
 After finding refuge in the United States, he devoted himself to studying and teaching Austrian history.
 He completed his PhD in history at Columbia University and served on the faculty at Rutgers until his retirement as professor emeritus in 1976.
 He returned to Austria as a visiting professor and was appointed Honorarprofessor at the University of Vienna shortly before his death.